 - You’ll need to submit a Mid-Year Report in late February, so remember to keep those grades up throughout your senior year of high school.

-- Make sure to dedicate sufficient time and effort to the eight supplemental prompts required by Pomona College.
+- Make sure to dedicate sufficient time and effort to the supplemental prompts required by Pomona College.
 In the 2022-23 cycle, the essays and short answer prompts are as follows: